Income Security Appeals Consultative Committee (ISACC)

 The membership from the external stakeholder community consists of at least 6 representatives from organizations that use the SST’s adjudicative systems (non-governmental organizations or community groups, lawyers, paralegals, lay representatives).

-The membership from the Department of Employment and Social Development consists of 2 representatives with knowledge of the policy or legal issues directly related to the SST or who appear as counsel before the SST.
+The membership from Employment and Social Development Canada consists of 4 representatives with knowledge of the policy or legal issues directly related to the SST or who appear as counsel before the SST.

-To the extent possible, the external stakeholder group should be representative of diverse perspectives (for example, geographic, gender balance, linguistic profile).
+To the extent possible, the external stakeholder group should be representative of diverse perspectives (for example, geographic, gender balance and identity (LGBTQ2+), linguistic profile, Indigenous peoples, persons with disabilities, members of visible minorities and diverse socio economic communities).

-The SST’s Corporate Management Directorate will perform secretariat functions in support of the ISACC.
+The SST’s Policy, Outreach, Accountability and Innovation Directorate will perform secretariat functions in support of the ISACC.